Back to questions

 p.s.
 If you've read the Ace the Data Science Interview and liked it, consider writing us a review?

 |661093||624356||07/29/2021 13:00:00||Bed.
 Class 8-12.
 Work 12-3.
 Gym 3-5 or 6.
 Then class 6-10.
 Another day that's gonna fly by.
 I miss my girlfriend|

 |661093||442560||07/08/2021 14:00:00||Just going to cry myself to sleep after watching Marley and Me.|

 |151652||111766||07/12/2021 19:00:00||I'm so done with covid - need travelling ASAP!|

-First, we can use and clauses on the column to retrieve the dates for the first and the last post, and then substract one from another accordingly.
+First, we can use the and aggregate functions on the column to retrieve the earliest and latest post dates, and substract one from another accordingly.

 To calculate the difference for each user, we the results by , and then filter for posts made in the year 2021.
 To do so, we use the function to extract the year from the column.